zigaio/eslint-config-obey-ziga/README.md

 # _Obey Ziga_

-This package provides my personal convictions for how to write proper JavaScript, in a shared config.
+This package provides heavily **opinionated** rules, in a shared config.

 > The idea for the package name branched out from an internal joke at my office.
 I hold strong opinions about writing code and my teammates were indifferent.
 > So it became a running joke to just "obey what Ziga says."